 - 1 tablespoon palm or brown sugar

-- 1 tablespoon fresh turmeric, finely grated (1 teaspoon if using ground turmeric)
+- 3cm turmeric, finely grated (approx 1 tablespoon fresh, 1 teaspoon if using ground turmeric)

 - ¼ teaspoon ground allspice